 Philosophy, of course, is best known for the first class of questions, which includes some of the most difficult and important questions there are: questions such as whether or not there is a god, how one can know anything at all, and how a person ought to live.

 Philosophy is characterized as much by its methods as by its subject matter.
 Although philosophers deal with speculative issues that generally cannot be investigated by experimental test, and philosophy therefore is more fully conceptual than science, philosophy properly done is not mere speculation.
 Philosophers, just like scientists, formulate hypotheses which ultimately must answer to reason and evidence.4 This is one of the things that differentiates philosophy from poetry and mysticism, despite its not being a science.5

 The Branches of Philosophy

 The four main branches of philosophy are logic, epistemology, metaphysics, and axiology:

 Epistemology is the study of knowledge itself.
 Epistemologists ask, for instance, what criteria must be satisfied for something we believe to count as something we know, and even what it means for a proposition to be true.
-Two epistemological questions I discuss elsewhere on this site are the question ofhow we can know the future will be like the past, and the question of how we can be sure about anything at all.
+Two epistemological questions I discuss elsewhere on this site are the question of how we can know the future will be like the past, and the question of how we can be sure about anything at all.

 Metaphysics is the study of the nature of things.
-Metaphysicians ask what kinds of things exist, and what they are like.
+Metaphysicians ask what kinds of things exist and what they are like.
 They reason about such things as whether or not people have free will, in what sense abstract objects can be said to exist, how it is that brains are able to generate minds, and whether or not there is a god.

-There also are many “little” branches of philosophy (some of them truthfully quite huge) which address problems and questions that relate to specific other disciplines.
+There also are many “little” branches of philosophy (some of them truthfully quite huge) which address problems and questions that relate to other specific disciplines.
 There are, for instance, philosophers of religion, philosophers of psychology, philosophers of biology, and (like me) philosophers of physics.